buvir/LLM-TEXT-SUMMARIZER-HUGGINGFACE-TRANSFORMERS-/README.md

 # LLM-TEXT-SUMMARIZER-HUGGINGFACE-TRANSFORMERS-
 strongest beginner LLM projects

+“I built a summarization tool using HuggingFace’s BART model.
+It uses an encoder-decoder transformer architecture that compresses long input text into shorter summaries.
+This project shows my understanding of tokenization, transformers, and how pre-trained LLMs perform sequence-to-sequence generation.”

 # LLM Text Summarizer (HuggingFace)

 This project demonstrates a simple **text summarization system** using